 You can use the explicit sample time values in this table to specify sample times interactively or programmatically for either block-based or port-based sample times.

-ex_specify_sample_time, serves as a reference for
+The following model, serves as a reference for this section.

 In this example, set the sample time of the input sine wave signal to